Use the Add Data button on the Map tab to create a query layer in your map.

 During the validation process, ArcGIS sets the dimensionality, geometry type, spatial reference, SRID, and unique identifier properties on the query layer.
 These values are based on the first row returned in the query.
 If you want to manually define these properties, select the Define spatial properties for the layer option.

 - Once the query is created, it must be validated.
-Click Validate to make sure that the query syntax is correct and returns data that can be used by ArcGIS.
+Click Validate to confirm that the query syntax is correct and returns data that can be used by ArcGIS.
 The validation process executes the query in the database and verifies whether the result set from the query meets the data modeling standards enforced by ArcGIS.
 A query layer is not added to the map until it is valid.

 Rules for validation are as follows: